okta/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 Test your CORS configuration:

 1. Grant cross-origin access to `https://developer.okta.com` from your org's developer console.
-2. Sign in to your Okta organization on a new browser tab.
-3. Enter your Okta organization in the form below and click **Test**.
+2. Enter your Okta organization in the form below and click **Test**.
 Your Okta user profile displays below the form.

 <div id="cors-test">
   <form class="form-cors-test" role="form">